BridgeOJ/BridgeOJ/README.md

       a student from London, pursuing MRes Design Engineering Research at Imperial College London's Dyson School of Design Engineering.

-      currently looking at recycling methods for copper and silver from PV waste - Interested in software, electrical, and chemical engineering.
+      Currently looking at recycling methods for copper and silver from PV waste - Interested in software, electrical, and chemical engineering.

 ## 📁 My Work